-Join Ed Liberman for an in-depth discussion in this video Installation, part of Foundations of Servers.
+Join Ed Liberman for an in-depth discussion in this video Installation, part of Networking Foundations: Servers.

 - [Instructor] When it comes to server administration, or at least the operating system side of server administration, the first thing that you should be familiar with is how to install that operating system.
 So to demonstrate this, I have created a virtual machine, and we'll talk about virtualization in other lessons if you're not familiar with it, but all you need to know is that this is the equivalent of a brand new bare metal blank machine that just got purchased and has nothing on it.
 So if I connect to this machine, and by the way on my screen it's called Member 5, because I already have an entire enterprise of machines running, and so it was just the next server that I would install in my environment.